TechXploreLabs/seristack/README.md

 # seristack(v0.0.4)

-**Run shell workflows via CLI or HTTP — no CI, no cron, no Makefiles.**
+**Run shell workflows via CLI or HTTP

 Seristack is a lightweight automation engine designed to bridge the gap between local task execution and remote triggers.
 Define your stacks in YAML, manage dependencies, and expose your automation via a built-in HTTP server.